barneysspeedshop/legacy_gantt_chart/README.md

 ### Theming

 Customize colors, text styles, and more by providing a `LegacyGanttTheme`.
 You can create one from scratch or modify the default theme derived from your app's `ThemeData`.

-## API Documentation

-For a complete overview of all available classes, methods, and properties, please see the API reference on pub.dev.

 ---